yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for TETRACYCLINE (16 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of tetracyclines (16 in total), please visit the HSDB record page.

 6–12 hours